hypestv

 In the future, it might be able to:

-- Enable paravisor and Hyper-V log output
+- Enable Hyper-V log output

 - Inspect host state